kensak/CharRecog/README_en.md

 Command Options
 --------------
-Refer to the manuals in `doc` folder.
+Refer to the manual in `doc` folder.

 How To Build
 -----------